-Arthur Burke was born in Brisbane, Australia during the Second World War, matriculated from the Townsville Grammar School and became a bank officer, travelling salesman, real estate agent and part-time CMF soldier before joining the Australian Regular Army to serve as the Gun Position Officer and later a Forward Observer with the Artillery's 105th Field Battery during the Vietnam War.
+Arthur Burke was born in Brisbane, Australia during the Second World War, matriculated from the Townsville Grammar School and became a bank officer, travelling salesman, real estate agent and parttime CMF soldier before joining the Australian Regular Army to serve as the Gun Position Officer and later a Forward Observer with the Artillery's 105th Field Battery during the Vietnam War.

-Twenty-seven years later he retired, having commanded both a battery (105th) and a regiment (4th Field) of artillery, managed a major Defence project which manufactured an artillery gun (Hamel), and been the senior operations officer to the general commanding the Army's 1st Division.
+Twenty-seven years later he retired, having commanded both a battery (105th) and a regiment (4th Field) of the Royal Australian Artillery, managed a major Defence project which manufactured a 105mm light howitzer artillery gun (Hamel), and been the senior operations officer to the general commanding the Army's 1st Division.